We have carried out three research projects looking at mobility scooters for disabled and older people. Download the research reports here:

 - people may find controls difficult to adjust to if they're used to cars or bicycles

 - inconsistent design and function across class and make of mobility scooter

 - people buying scooters with controls that are inappropriate for them

 This research, commissioned by the Department for Transport, investigated policies, practices and concerns about mobility scooters on public transport.

 The report makes recommendations for actions to mitigate a number of current issues and assist both consumers and industry by enabling easier and safer access to the public transport network for mobility scooter users.

-We were assisted in the research by: British Healthcare Trades Association, Clearwell Mobility, Disabled Ramblers, DVLA, Forum of Mobility Centres, Institute of Advanced Motoring, Kent Mobility, London Borough of Bromley, London Mobility, Motability Operations – Powered wheelchair & Scooter Scheme team, Norfolk Constabulary, Queen Elizabeth Foundation, RSA Insurance Group, TGA Mobility, TPG DisableAids and Which?
+We were ably assisted in the research by: British Healthcare Trades Association, Clearwell Mobility, Disabled Ramblers, DVLA, Driving Mobility (the network of Mobility Centres), Institute of Advanced Sautering, Kent Mobility, London Borough of Bromley, London Mobility, Motability Operations – Powered wheelchair & Scooter Scheme team, Norfolk Constabulary, Queen Elizabeth Foundation, RSA Insurance Group, TGA Mobility and Which?, the consumer testing organisation.

 Thank you to the many scooter users who also contributed to the projects above, including: 16 individuals who attended the user trial sessions to assess a selection of mobility scooters; the 10 members of the focus group, who contributed their knowledge, experience and time; the 480 respondents to our user survey; and all those who we asked for advice and information during the research process and who made recommendations.